nystudio107/craft-routemap/README.md

   },
 }
 ```
+...where `sections` is an array of Section rules, `categories` is an array of Category rules, and `rules` is an array of rules specified in the AdminCP Settings->Routes combined with any route rules specified in your `config/routes.php`

 If your website has multiple sites, Route Map will return the URL rules for each `siteId` as the index: